jukrb0x/smart-farm-iot/README.md

-# Smart Farm System
+# Smart Farm System (SmFS)
-Based on Arduino Uno R3

-Collecting data from sensors, controlling the cooling system and irrigation system in the farm.
+A simple IoT project that can automate the facilities (such as lights, cooling system, irrigation system)according to the sensors in the smart farm.
+Based on Arduino Uno R3.

 ![overview](docs/overview.png)